Tythos/06-of-52--accessible-kubernetes-with-terraform-and-digitalocean/README.md

 ...

 Done?
 Great!
+There are two ways to do the next step: passing this token as an environmental variable, or putting it in a `.tfvars` file where Terraform can find it.

-Pop that baby into your local shell using an environmental variable (`TF_VAR_DO_TOKEN`).
-We'll use this token to implicitly authorize Terraform to deploy resources to our cluster.
-As with any other security key, you don't want this to touch your disk--keep it in memory if possible.
-Instead, we'll leave it empty in our `variables.tf` file to tell Terraform that it is a required value:
+1. If you pop that baby into your local shell using an environmental variable (`TF_VAR_DO_TOKEN`), you can use this token to implicitly authorize Terraform to deploy resources to our cluster. *THIS IS A REALLY NEAT TRICK*: If you have a Terraform variable, it will by default be populated by an environmental variable (if one exists) that has the `TF_VAR_` prefixed to the same name.

+1. You can also add it to a gitignore'ed `.tfvars` file (as `DO_TOOKEN`).
+This is a little more risky, because it means a secuer value is now "touching disk" and (if you're not careful) could be accidentally added and tracked by version control.
+But it also provides more transparency and is more obviously identified/hooked to a specific Terraform `variable` entry.

+Regardless of which approach you use, we'll want to reference it in our `variables.tf` file, leaving it empty to tell Terraform that it is a required value:

 ```tf
 variable "DO_TOKEN" {